petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-faqs.md

    <h2>${.vars["reserved-article-title"].data}</h2>
    ```

-1. Press Enter twice to add two new lines and, add an HTML tag for a new line (`<br>`) to separate the title from the list of FAQs.
+1. Press Enter twice to add two new lines and add an HTML tag for a new line (`<br>`) to separate the title from the list of FAQs.

 1. Press Enter twice to add two new lines and, from the list of fields in the Elements menu, click *FAQ*.

    <!-- this question group was called sth else when created -->
    <!-- I altered the code here to reflect the name used in the field reference (FAQ). --Eric -->